korenmiklos/talks/2021-08-26-nyari-muhely/README.md

 ---
 title: "The Death and Life of Great British Cities"
 author:
+	- Heblich
+	- Nagy
- - Heblich, Nagy and Trew
+	- Trew
- - Discussion by Miklós Koren
+date: Discussion by Miklós Koren
 aspectratio: 16
 ---

+# Broader points

 ## One-page summary
 Use 200 years of data from England and Wales.